dawidkotarba/interview_questions/spring.md

 - Transaction propagation in Spring

 # Spring MVC
-- What is the relation between a JSP page and a servlet?
-- Can we write a multithreading code in servlet?
-Do we need to synchronize fields in a servlet?
 - What is a dispatcher servlet?
 Describe the general architecture of Spring MVC.

 # Spring Boot